RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

  * Click on New button provided
  * Select the Organization from the Organization drop down list
  * Select the server from the Chef Server drop down list
- * You can select the already available chef Environments from **Select an Chef Environment** drop down list **OR** you can Add new Environments to chef server by clicking on **Add** link provided right above the select an Chef Environment drop down
+ * You can see a list of environments in teh drop down.
+These are the environments defined in your chef server account.
+You can select one from this  drop down list **OR** you can Add new Environments to chef server by clicking on **Add** link provided right above the select an Chef Environment drop down
  * Now Enter the Environment name to be created

  .. image:: /images/addNewEnv.JPG